 We’ll talk more about how your service-based businesses can leverage the internet to survive the current crisis in a later section.

 For now, it’s enough to know that a website can do so much for your business, especially with people stuck at home and brick-and-mortar businesses having to shut down.
+Consider hiring a local web design team to help you get your business online fast.

 2. Make use of your CRM and email list